jujufugh/furoyce.github.io/_pages/onm.md

 ---
-permalink: /oracle/MAA/
+permalink: /oracle/onm/
-title: "Maximum Availability Architecture References"
+title: "Observerability and Monitoring"
 author_profile: false
 classes: wide
 sidebar:
     nav: "docs"
 ---

-# Maximum Availability Architecture

 {% for tag in site.tags %}
-{% if tag[0] == "Oracle MAA" %}
+{% if tag[0] == "observerability and monitoring" %}
   <!--<h3>{{ tag[0] }}</h3>-->
   <ul>
     {% for post in tag[1] %}